-According to the latest government employment study, the Indigenous employment rate fell over the past decade, from 48% in 2006 to 46.6% in 2016.
-Over the same period, the non-indigenous employment rate was broadly stable, at around 72%.
-The Government has failed to close the disparity and opportunity gap over the last decade despite spending billions of taxpayer money…
+The latest government employment study found the Indigenous employment rate fell over the past decade, from 48% in 2006 to 46.6% in 2016.
+The non-indigenous employment rate was broadly stable, at around 72%, over the same period.

 Barayamal is a registered charity with the Australian Charities and Not-for-profits Commission (ACNC).
 Eligible tax-deductible donations have Deductible Gift Recipient (DGR) status with the Australian Tax Office.